themetalfleece/neogma-docs/md/docs/Models/Defining-a-Model.md

 > >
 > > /* --> the interface for the related Models.
 The keys are the arbitrary aliases of the relationships */
 > > interface UsersRelatedNodesI {
-> >     'Orders': ModelRelatedNodesI<
+> >     Orders: ModelRelatedNodesI<
 > >         /* --> the related Model */
 > >         typeof Orders, /* --> when refering to the same Model that is currently being defined, this line must be replaced with `{ createOne: typeof Orders["createOne"] }` */
 > >         /* --> the type of the Instance of the related Model.
 It should have a definition to correspond to `UsersInstance`, as defined below */
 > >         OrdersInstance,
-> >         /* --> (optional) the interface of the relationship values.
+> >         /* --> (optional) the interface of the relationship properties, which will be used while creating the relationship.
 The keys are the aliases to be used to indicate that the property refers to a relationship property */
 > >         {
 > >             Rating: number
+> >         },
+> >         /* --> (optional) the interface of the relationship properties, as they are in the database.
+The keys are the actual property names */
+> >         {
+> >             rating: number
 > >         }
 > >      >
 > > }